-During the year ended August 31, 2018, employees of the District were covered by a health insurance plan (the Plan).
-The District paid premiums of \$238 per pay period per employee to the Plan.
-All premiums were paid to a self-funded pool.
+During the year ended August 31, 2019, employees of the District were covered by a health insurance plan (the Plan).
+The District paid premiums of \$180 per month per employee to the Plan.
+Employees, at their option, authorized payroll withholdings to pay premiums for dependents.
+All premiums were paid to a third party administrator, acting on behalf of the self-funded pool.
 The Plan was authorized by Article 3.51-2, Texas Insurance Code and was documented by contractual agreement.